UlisesAstrada/movies/README.md

 ## Conclusion

 After completing your assignments, please push your work to your GitHub/Bitbucket project and send us a link to your GitHub repo.

+### Live version!!

+Here you can see a live version of the project finished: https://quirky-borg-f38211.netlify.app/